NunomValdez/backend-project/README.md

 #### ``/inventory``

-In this path you will create a new document at the inventory DataBase
+In this path you will create a new document at the inventory Collection

 **Request example:**
 ```